 Do you have any idea about the fact that your Android phone could also be able to support 5 GHz bands?
 If it’s not, don’t worry, we’re here to help you understand how to enable 5GHz WiFi for Android.
 Let’s begin with a bit of basic information about.

 First, let’s start with a little bit of background information.
-The 2.4GHz band is the most common WiFi band – it’s what you’ll find in most homes and public places.
+The 2.4GHz band is the most common WiFi band – you’ll find it in most homes and public places.
 The 5GHz band is less common, but it’s also less crowded and can offer faster speeds.
 So if your Android phone supports the 5GHz band, it’s worth enabling it.

 How to enable 5GHz WiFi on your Android 11 device

 If you have a long-range wifi router and looking for how to enable 5GHz WiFi on your Android device to get fastest speed.
 This article will show you how to enable 5GHz WiFi on your Android device.

 - First, you’ll need to check to see if your WiFi router supports the 5GHz band.
 We will share the procedure for checking whether your router supports the 5Ghz band in the second part of this article.

 - The other thing to do is ensure that your Android smartphone supports 5GHz.
 To check this, head to Settings > WiFi, and search for the “5GHz”.

 This method will help connect to the 5GHz wireless network on any Android device, but your phone must support it initially.
 If not, this advancement cannot be used for specific reasons- mostly because routers don’t always have enough capacity when connected with WiFi networks at higher speeds like 450 Mbit/s or even 600 MBit/.
 So take note if buying new gadgets as most of them come equipped nowadays having a 2Gigabit serve over their respective Internets!

 - One must first go to the mobile settings option to connect to WiFi on an Android device.
 Then, they must click on the WiFi option.
 This procedure is almost the same for any android device.